Loren W. Collins

 Loren Warren "L.W."
 Collins (August 7, 1838 - September 27, 1912) was an American jurist and politician.

 Early life and education

 Born in Lowell, Massachusetts, Collins moved with his family to Eden Prairie, Minnesota Territory, in 1853.
 He studied law in Hastings, Minnesota.

 Career

 Collins served in the 7th Minnesota Infantry Regiment during the American Civil War and practiced law in St. Cloud, Minnesota.
 He served as mayor of St. Cloud and as county attorney for Stearns County, Minnesota.
 Collins served in the Minnesota House of Representatives from 1881 to 1885.
 He then served as a Minnesota District Court judge from 1885 to 1887.
 Collins served on the Minnesota Supreme Court from 1887 until his resignation in 1904.
-Collins was an unsuccessful candidate in the 1904 Minnesota gubernatorial election.
+Collins was an unsuccessful candidate in the 1898 and 1904 Minnesota gubernatorial election.
+In neither election did he win the republican primary.

 Personal life

 Collins died at his home in Minneapolis, Minnesota.